 (RED) recruits more activists and celebrities to serve as Ambassadors and alert world leaders to the cause, bringing more life-saving treatment to Africa.
 After the global success of "The Lazarus Effect," (RED) Ambassador Connie Mudenda took the stage with her HIV-free daughter and appealed to French President Emmanuel Macron at the Global Fund’s Sixth Replenishment Conference in Lyon.
 Connie once considered herself lucky to access lifesaving treatment.
 “We need to take luck out of the equation and put justice in its place,” she said to Macron and all the other leaders gathered.
 Watch Connie's speech

-The COVID-19 pandemic is having a catastrophic impact on the most vulnerable communities in Africa and threatens to roll-back decades of progress against HIV.
+The COVID-19 pandemic is having a catastrophic impact on the most vulnerable communities and threatens to roll-back decades of progress against HIV.
 (RED) is playing a leading role in encouraging businesses to unite to fight the two diseases.
 As the largest (RED) contributor, Apple answered the call by redirecting 100 percent of eligible proceeds from (PRODUCT) RED purchases to the Global Fund’s COVID‑19 Response.
 (RED)'s support is helping the Global Fund to fill the US$5 billion that is urgently needed.